IBM/kubernetes-driver/docs/user-guide/templating.md

 anotherKey: {{ myInjectedProperty }}
 ```

 It makes use of a templated value (myInjectedProperty, we'll cover the syntax in more detail later) so it must be rendered first to produce valid YAML.
-Let's assume we have a property named `myInjectedProperty` with a value of `abc`.
-After rendering the above template, we expect it's contents to be:
+Let's assume there is a property named `myInjectedProperty` with a value of `abc`.
+After rendering the above template, expect it's contents to be:

 ```
 someKey: someValue